Underrout/human-readable-map16-cli/README.md

 - Page files within a directory are parsed in order of their hexadecimal number, going from lowest to highest
 - The program is very strict about whitespace and format in order to prevent any "artificial" changes to files, but it should give you detailed error messages if you mess up the format on accident
+- The program now allows arbitrary amounts of blank lines between individual 16x16 tile specifications and will insert one blank line between each when converting from the binary map16 format in order to prevent git from throwing merge conflicts when two commits from different branches alter neighboring tiles